The Corporate Governance Review: Portugal

 The PCC provides that the corporate body responsible for determining the remuneration of directors varies depending on the corporate governance model of the company, as follows:

-- one-tier management structure models (classic and Anglo-Saxon models): the remuneration of directors is determined by the shareholders' general meeting or a remuneration committee appointed by the latter; and
+- in a one-tier management structure models (classic (Latin) and Anglo-Saxon models), the remuneration of directors is determined by the shareholders' general meeting or a remuneration committee appointed by the latter; and

-- two-tier management structure model (German model): the remuneration of directors is determined by the general and supervisory board or by its remuneration committee, except if the company's by-laws specifically attribute such competence to the shareholders' general meeting or to a remuneration committee appointed by the latter.
+- in a two-tier management structure model (German model), the remuneration of directors is determined by the general and supervisory board or by its remuneration committee, except if the company's by-laws specifically attribute this competence to the shareholders' general meeting or to a remuneration committee appointed by the latter.

-Law No. 28/2009, 19 June, imposes on public interest entities (as defined in Article 3 of the Annex to Law No. 148/2015, 9 September) disclosure obligations regarding the remuneration policy of the members of the management (and supervisory) body, implementing a say on pay rule.
+Law No. 28/2009, of 19 June, imposes on public interest entities (as defined in Article 3 of the Annex to Law No. 148/2015, of 9 September) disclosure obligations regarding the remuneration policy of the members of the management (and supervisory) body, implementing a say-on-pay rule.

-Under the CGC, further recommendations have been issued with a view to ensure that the remuneration scheme of the company:
+Under the CGC, further recommendations have been issued with a view to ensuring that the remuneration scheme of the company:

 - is aligned with the company's long-term interests; and